jwaliszko/ExpressiveAnnotations/README.md

 	});
 ```

-#####How to cope with dates given in non-standard formats?
+#####<a id="how-to-cope-with-dates-given-in-non-standard-formats">How to cope with dates given in non-standard formats?</a>

 When values of DOM elements are extracted, they are converted to appropriate types.
-For fields containing date strings, `Date.parse(dateString)` JavaScript method is used by default.
-As noted in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), `dateString` parameter is:
+For fields containing date strings, JavaScript `Date.parse()` method is used by default.
+As noted in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), the input parameter is:

 >A string representing an RFC 2822 or ISO 8601 date (other formats may be used, but results may be unexpected)